dfyockey/conky-folding-home-status/README.md

                  ...
     ```

 - Additional functions `fah_pctdone` and `fah_pctleft` return integer percentage values from 0 to 100 with no other formatting.
+As in the preceding examples, each takes a work queue id as a function parameter.
 They can be used with conky objects `lua_bar` or `lua_gauge` to display the values in a bar or gauge, respectively.

 **Customization:**